 Internet Explorer 8 and 9, Firefox 3.6+, Chrome 13+ and Safari 5+ (the Mac version).

-What can I expect during a Journey Through Justice tour?
+What can I expect during a Journey Through Justice?

 When the students arrive, they are greeted by Edith Galt Wilson, Woodrow Wilson's second wife.
-She tells them about his life and takes them on a tour of his law office, which has been reproduced in our lobby.
+She tells them about his life, after which they tour his law office, which has been reproduced in our lobby.

 The students then have a law lesson taught by an experienced attorney or teacher docent.
 At the end of the law lesson, the students are given a "bar exam," which may be either oral or written; of course, everyone passes and receives an Honorary Attorney for the Day certificate, personalized with their name.

 The students break for lunch.
-During lunch, those students selected for speaking roles in the mock trial are given their scripts to review.
+During lunch, the students selected for speaking roles in the mock trial are given their scripts to review.

 After lunch, the students go to our fully functioning courtroom, where they put on a scripted mock trial.
 Students who do not have speaking roles serve as jurors.